Skip to main content

 Arthroplasty, commonly referred to as joint replacement surgery, is a surgical procedure performed to replace a damaged or diseased joint with an artificial prosthesis.
 Joint replacement surgery is commonly performed on the knee and hip joints to alleviate pain, improve joint function, and enhance the patient's quality of life.

-Total knee replacement (TKR) is a surgical procedure in which the damaged surfaces of the knee joint are replaced with prosthetic components made of metal, plastic, or a combination of both.
+A total knee replacement (TKR) is a surgical procedure in which the damaged surfaces of the knee joint are replaced with prosthetic components made of metal, plastic, or a combination of both.
 TKR is commonly performed to treat severe osteoarthritis, rheumatoid arthritis, and other conditions that cause significant joint pain and dysfunction.

-• Joint Resurfacing: The damaged bone and cartilage are removed, and the surfaces of the femur (thighbone), tibia (shinbone), and patella (kneecap) are resurfaced with prosthetic components.
+During a total knee replacement, an incision is made over the knee joint to access the damaged surfaces.
+The damaged bone and cartilage are removed, and the surfaces of the femur (thighbone), tibia (shinbone), and patella (kneecap) are resurfaced with prosthetic components.
+The prosthetic components are securely attached to the bone using cement or a specialized material that promotes bone growth and adherence to the prosthesis.

 Total hip replacement (THR) involves replacing the damaged hip joint surfaces with artificial components.
 THR is performed to treat conditions such as osteoarthritis, rheumatoid arthritis, hip fractures, and other conditions causing pain and loss of hip function.

-• Hip Resurfacing: The damaged bone and cartilage of the hip socket (acetabulum) and the head of the femur (thighbone) are removed and replaced with prosthetic components.
+During a total hip replacement, an incision is made over the hip joint to access the damaged surfaces.
+The damaged bone and cartilage of the hip socket (acetabulum) and the head of the femur (thighbone) are removed and replaced with prosthetic components.
+The prosthetic components are securely attached to the bone using cement or a specialized material that promotes bone growth and adherence to the prosthesis.

 Recovery from joint replacement surgery involves a period of healing, pain management, and rehabilitation.
 Physical therapy is a crucial part of the recovery process.
 It helps patients regain joint range of motion, strength, and functional activities.